Ashmole Academy: Performing Arts Centre (2005)

-Originally this block served as administration and was the centre of Ashmole School.
+Originally this block dating to the early-mid 1970s served as administration and was the centre of Ashmole School.
 From September 2004 - May 2005, the building was refurbished to become the "Performing Arts Centre".
-This building holds Drama and Music but also Curriculum Support and various offices.
+This building holds Drama and Music.

 Main Building (2004)

 The school moved into the new Main Building in September 2004 and it holds the majority of available facilities/subject including: Reception, Sports, English, Maths, Science, Humanities, Modern Languages, IT, Art, Library, Refectory and the Hall.

-Sixth Form Centre (2003)
+Curriculum Support (2003)

-This building is for the Post-16 students.
-In previous years, the demountable also served as Curriculum Support, Phoenix Centre and Temporary Drama.
+This demountable was originally for Post-16 students, but became Curriculum Support after the new Sixth Form Centre opened in 2014.

 Phoenix Centre (2003)

 The demountable was originally intended to be two classrooms, but since the new school, it was used as an Exams Room, and then later, Curriculum Support.
 Now the demountable is the Phoenix Centre.

 Technology Block (2001)

 This building holds Science, Media, Food, Graphics, Textiles and Resistant Materials.